Davi-X/Computer_network_notes/md/Ch1/Ch1.md

 #### Network Layer
 responsibles for moving network-layer packets **datagrams**
-* TCP / UDP passes last-layer segment / packet + a destination address to this layer
+* TCP / UDP passes   segment / packet + a destination address to this layer
 * IP protocol
   * defines the fields in the datagram
   * how the end systems and routers act on these fields